pokeghosst/pokebook/README.md

 - The draft is autosaved with every single character written – don't worry about crashes or blackouts so you can focus on the writing!
 - Click "New poem" and you immediately have a clean workspace – previous poem is saved in the Poem Stash™!
 - View, edit and delete your previously written poems and store as many as your computer can handle!
+- Express yourself with a selection of themes and fonts!

 ## PokeBook desktop app